This jackhammer is a digging, chipping, and compacting tool comprised of an impact-generating handle and interchangeable tool bits.

 Hazard Analysis — Stooped postures

-Prolonged bending of the back while chipping, breaking and recycling concrete can cause injury to muscles, nerves, discs and ligaments of the low back.
+Prolonged bending of the back while deconstructing building foundations can cause injury to muscles, nerves, discs and ligaments of the low back.
 Non-specific low back pain is not the result of a fall or some other acute traumatic injury, so it can be difficult to identify a specific event that led to the injury.
 Continuous work in a 'stooped posture' can lead to low back muscle strain, ligament sprain, a bulging or herniated disc, or other back problems.

 Low back pain (LBP) is among the most common health complaint in working-aged populations worldwide.
 In the U.S., 70%-80% of adults will experience a significant episode of LBP at least once in their lives.
 Low back disorders are conditions associated with lifting and other forceful movements of the back.
 Episodes of LBP are characterized by varying levels of pain and symptoms in the low back (lumbar spine).
 Low back disorders can even cause leg pain at times.